Calibrations and null-Lagrangians for nonlocal perimeters and an application to the viscosity theory: A simple proof that minimizers are viscosity solutions

 As a consequence, minimizers of the $K$-nonlocal perimeter in $\Omega$ are viscosity solutions in $\Omega$. \end{theorem}

-The main difficulty in the proof of the theorem is to establish the following result, a typical viscosity statement.
-However, the proof in \cite{CRS10} establishes that the $\liminf$ in \eqref{ineqvisc} is nonnegative, but not that the limit exists (i.e., that the principal value is well defined).
+The proof in \cite{CRS10} establishes that \eqref{ineqvisc} is nonnegative when replacing the limit on it by a $\liminf$, but not that the limit exists (i.e., that the principal value is well defined).
 Thus, we will include the proof of this fact below.

+The main difficulty in the proof of Theorem~\ref{thm:visc} is to establish the following result, a typical viscosity statement.

 \begin{proposition} Under the hypothesis on the kernel $K$ of Theorem \ref{thm:visc}, assume \eqref{outside}, i.e., that $F$ is a one-sided minimizer in $\Omega$ from outside.

 Suppose that $0\in \partial F$, $|B_r\setminus F|>0$ for all $r>0$ sufficiently small, $A\subset F$, and